â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 The FTA may reject Clarification requests if:

-• The Applicant is subject to a tax audit, assessment or inspection by the FTA, and the subject matter of the Clarification request is related to the matter under tax audit, assessment or inspection.
+• The Applicant is subject to a Tax Audit, Tax Assessment or inspection by the FTA, and the subject matter of the Clarification request is related to a matter under Tax Audit, Tax Assessment or inspection.

 Other cases